PopuriAO29/Greentea/Developer-Guide/CPUID.md

 Optional features:

 - `1 GB` huge pages (aka `PDPE1GB`) wide support since 2012 and used as optimization
+	- May be not present on virtual machines
 - `x2APIC` is optional on AMD and **used** by Greentea if present
 - `AVX` wide support since 2011 (except *all* Atoms, some modern Pentiums & Celerons, old Xeons)